 example supportive measures

-- rescheduling class work, assignments, and examinations without penalty;
+- Outreach to faculty or supervisors to request rescheduling of class work, assignments, and examinations without penalty

-- issuing and emergency removal of the Respondent before the resolution of the Complaint; and/or
+- Issuing and emergency removal of the Respondent before the resolution of the Complaint

 If at any point during the complaint, investigative or disciplinary processes, the Title IX Coordinator reasonably believes that a Respondent who is a member of the University community poses a substantial threat of harm to any member of the campus community; threatens or endangers University property; or disrupts the stability and continuance of normal University operations and functions, the Title IX Coordinator may take actions such as the following: